hchyun/EcologyDataScienceProject/README.md

 # EcologyDataScienceProject

-To Download the data run make in src.
+To Download the data run make in `./src`.

-Run the functions in functions.R.

-Run Shared.R

-To train the model run Run.R
+To train the model run `./src/Run.R`

-To train individual domains run each DO...R file
+To train individual domains run each `./src/Domains/DO<Domain Number>.R` file